Are you looking into the most common and basic techniques on how to edit real estate photos?

 For more details, see our video tutorial on how to edit HDR photos in Lightroom:

-9. Remove Ghosting
+9. Removing Ghosting

 Light flares and ghosting in real estate photography are fairly common phenomena.
 Ghosting can happen when shooting bracketed images for HDR photography.